sumeetjain/code_of_conduct/README.md

 ### Don't be surprised when someone doesn't know something.

 This applies to both technical things (_"What?!
-I can't believe you don't know what recursion is!"_) and non-technical things (_"You haven't seen the new __Star Wars__?!"_).
+I can't believe you don't know what recursion is!"_) and non-technical things (_"You haven't seen the new Star Wars?!"_).

 There's _a lot_ of information out there.
 A person might have not yet come across a certain piece of information for various reasons.

 If it's important for them to know that piece of information, you might offer to explain it to them or you might not--it's your choice.
 But either way, being shocked that they don't know something won't help them.
-It'll more likely make them feel embarrassed, and that can feeling can interfere with their focus and learning throughout the day.
+It'll more likely make them feel embarrassed, and that feeling can interfere with their focus and learning throughout the day.

 ### No subtle _-isms_.